danfang/hackathoughts/README.md

 # hackathoughts
 An accumulation of ideas for upcoming hackathons.
-Specifications, inspiration, collaborative idea building.
+Specifications, inspiration, and collaborative idea building.

-Place to host ideas, pseudocode, form teams.
+Let this be a place to host ideas, write up pseudocode and form teams.